fhalab/evSeq/docs/1-lib_prep.md

 9. For each pool of variants, identify the desired band and excise it.
 Perform gel extraction (this method was developed using a [Zymoclean Gel DNA Recovery Kit](https://www.zymoresearch.com/collections/zymoclean-gel-dna-recovery-kits)).
 Elution should be in ddH2O.
 10. Measure the DNA concentration of each gel-extracted sample.
 11. Finally, use the calculator found [here](https://github.com/fhalab/evSeq/blob/master/lib_prep_tools/LibDilCalculator.xlsx?raw=true) to create 15 µL at 5 ng/µL of combined pool of DNA of each of the plate samples.
 This is the sample that you will submit to multiplexed next-generation sequencing.
-    1. This is standard for multiplexed MiSeq runs, but your NGS provider may request different numbers, in which case you should follow their requests.
+    1. Your NGS provider may request different numbers, in which case you should follow their requests.

 Finally, submit your samples and then work up the returned data using the provided [Computational software](index.md#computation).